 SONYA ABREGO: We work hard but can still find it!
 It depends on the pieces, but it’s getting harder for sure.

 TONY ABREGO: A lot harder than when I started looking for stuff, you know.
 I used to go to thrift stores and flea markets and find lots of stuff for a good price.
 I’m talking about 30s, 40s and 50s.
 Now you have to work a lot harder to find it.

-PONYBOY: As far as US vintage stores are concerned, which do you feel are the absolute must for shopping, in regards to merchandise and overall aesthetic?
+PONYBOY: As far as US vintage stores are concerned, which do you feel are the absolute must for shopping, in regards to the merchandise and overall aesthetic?

 SONYA ABREGO: I’m a ragpicker.
 I make a retail purchase maybe once a year!
 I like Stock Vintage here in New York City, Relic Vintage in San Francisco, and Bobby’s from Boston.

 TONY ABREGO: Mr. Freedom in Los Angeles, 9th St Haberdashery in New York for women, Paula Rubenstein for objects, as well as the stores that Sonya had already mentioned.

 PONYBOY: Sonya, you have quite an extensive background in vintage clothing being a fashion historian.
 Tell us about your education and experience.